 Learning is a process of making a mistake and learning from it.
-True lessons are learned when you have to think on your feet while being spammed with 10 emails per second about your feature, that broke whole production .
+True lessons are learned when you have to think on your feet while being spammed with 10 emails per second about your feature, that broke whole production.
 And you know what “hot learning” is a nice thing.
 Because your developer will be the person who will fix the problem faster than anyone else, because he most likely formed an intuition on parts that may break.
-Do not outsource the most valuable learning resource – mistakes.
+Do not outsource the most valuable learning resource -- mistakes.

 If you compartmentalize duties of your organization like cheap Arduino modules from eBay you actively create an organization of people who are overspecialized thus leading the whole company not having a holistic view on their own system, because your employees are focused on one small part and not whole project in general.
-This means that if something goes wrong there will be only one or two people who can fix something after a change has been deployed, but what happens if those two super employees are on a vacation?
-Some third superman will most likely emerge naturally so why not allow everyone to be natural from their first feature?
+This means that if something goes wrong there will be only one or two people who can fix something after a change has been deployed, but what happens if those two _super employees_ are on a vacation?
+Some third superman will most likely emerge naturally, so why not allow everyone to be natural from their first feature?
 Fires are best handled in houses of firefighters.

 Bugs will are inevitable.
-Furthermore different data yields different bugs.
-This is more than true with Enterprise Resourse Planning (ERP) systems.
+Furthermore, different data yields different bugs.
+This is more than true with _Enterprise Resourse Planning (ERP)_ systems.
 From my own experience and shared experiences of many other ERP developers most of them seem to arrive to the same two conclusions: 1. clients manage to find complex bugs first, 2. data creates bugs no matter how thorough you are at hunting them.
-This is normal, because systems with such complexity can’t be (and shouldn’t be) understood by a single developer.
+This is normal, because systems with such complexity can't be (and shouldn't be) understood by a single developer.
 So if developer deploys the code and some bugs emerge it will most likely be a bug that no one even thought about.
 Just get on with it, since you already trust a developer to write a piece of code not trusting him to deploy it seems like more dichotomy rather than a safety measure.

 Cost per change is much higher

 Some big companies need whole departments just to release software, this in an overkill.
-If you would look at majority of operation departments you would most likely see some old, crusty and manual deployment rituals that could be made more modern without “risking” the so required system stability.
-Locate parts in your system that require most manual work and replace them with automation tools or frameworks like: Jenkins, Ansible, Puppet, Fabric, Kubernetes…
+If you looked at the majority of operation departments you would most likely see some old, crusty and manual deployment rituals that could be made more modern without “risking” the so required system stability.
+Locate parts in your system that require most manual work and replace them with automation tools or frameworks like: Jenkins, Ansible, Puppet, Fabric, Kubernetes...

-Additionally, if some other department (or a overspecialized employee) is doing your deployment it creates an unpleasant dependency on other people no matter how streamlined your deployment process is, there will to be cases where developer will have to contact the operations and ask for them to do something “not found in the recipe book”, this often creates long threads of emails and answers saying I am not authorized to authorize you should ask authorization from your superior authority.
+Additionally, if some other department (or an overspecialized employee) is doing your deployment it creates an unpleasant dependency on other people no matter how streamlined your deployment process is, there will to be cases where developer will have to contact the operations and ask for them to do something _"not found in the recipe book"_, this often creates long threads of emails and answers saying I am not authorized to authorize you should ask authorization from your superior authority.
 Long threads of emails!

 Finally, organizational modularity increases complexity due to lack of cross domain knowledge.
 Operations know very little about programming, while developer knows very little about deployment.
 This makes communication for these to parties hard from time to time, thus increasing complexity of deployment process.